By Redhotchilimist 5 Comments

 I've run through pretty much everyone's story in every game throughout the year, and there is some entertaining stuff in there.
 Street Fighter V is big on costumes for the characters - "Even if we redesigned your favorite character for V, you can pay us to get his old design back" might be the cynical way of looking at that.
 For the arcade mode though, it means they have all these costumes based on the various redesigns of the characters throughout the years.
 They've also pulled in a bunch of old stages and remade them, including most of the ones from Street Fighter 2.

-So as you go through the arcade modes for the various games, they attempt to place characters on a stage that most resemble theirs from that game(like sticking Rainbow Mika at the new beach stage during the Alpha ladder).
+So as you go through the arcade modes for the various games, they attempt to place characters on a stage that most resemble theirs from that game(like sticking Rainbow Mika in the new beach stage during the Alpha ladder).
 And they'll be wearing the closest skin to their original look.
 G even does the same thing Q did in SF3, only for SFV's ladder, and appears to challenge you if you're doing well.
 It's the same thing Super Smash Bros.
 Ultimate did this year with World of Light, although to a much smaller extent.
 Those people even straight up recreated Ryu's SF2 ladder as close as they could.

 This year's characters were mostly not my thing - Sakura, Falke, Cody and Sagat were all characters I'm "Meh" on, while Blanka's annoying voiceover in both languages annoyed me too much to use him.
 I do like what they're doing with the story, however.
 Street Fighter 4 might as well have been a Street Fighter reboot, it brought in all kinds of characters from all across the timeline with no regard for how they fit together or how old they were in relation to one another.
 Street Fighter V, for better and worse, tries to move each character along.